rawls238/react-experiments/README.md

 The Experiment component accepts the following props:

 1) experiment - an instantiated PlanOut namespace or experiment class or a custom experimentClass.
 [REQUIRED]

 2) param - the param name that the Experiment component will be associated with.
 Use this if you only want your component to deal with one assignment parameter.
 [REQUIRED if experimentName not provided]

 3) experimentName - the name of the experiment that the component corresponds with.
 This is particularly important if you are passing in a namespace class.
 If you are passing in a namespace class then experimentName should correspond to the name of the experiment within the namespace that this component should handle.
 Use this if you want your component to deal with any arbitrary number of parameters.
 [REQUIRED if param not provided]

 4) shouldEnroll - this determines whether or not the user should be enrolled in the experiment or not.
 It defauls to true.
 If false is passed in nothing is returned and no exposure is logged.
 [OPTIONAL]

 ### Parametrizations

 The Experiment component by default passes down experiment parameters to its immediate children as props under ```experimentParameters``` and to all its descendants using context.
-Likewise, any props passed into

 This plays very nicely with the first type of experimental parameters specified above.
 Here is an example of this: